netguru/xcconfigs/Documentation/Code-Signing.md

 Large-scale apps, especially the ones crated by a team of numerous people and having more than two (debug/release) build configurations, need powerful and flexible way of specifying code signing settings per each target and configuration.

-In this document, you'll be presented by a couple of possibilities to do flexible manual code signing using [netguru/xcconfigs](https://github.com/netguru/xcconfigs).
+In this document, you'll see a couple of methods to do flexible manual code signing using [netguru/xcconfigs](https://github.com/netguru/xcconfigs).

 ---